Qajar Palace

-The Qajar Palace (Persian: قصر قاجار, romanized: Qasr-e Qajar) was the name of a Qajar era palace in Tehran, Iran.
+The Qajar Palace (قصر قاجار) was the name of a Qajar era palace in Tehran, Iran.
 It was demolished in the 1920s to be replaced by the Qasr prison.
 The only remaining structure of the palace complex is a small pavilion.

 It had four watchtowers on its corners and did not feature windows on the outside, making it look more like a barracks than a palace.

 History

-The palace was constructed in the second year of the reign of Fath-Ali Shah Qajar but fell out of use after his death. it was then used for military purposes during the reign of Naser al-Din Shah Qajar.
-During the reign of Reza Shah it was demolished and replaced by the Qasr prison, the first modern prison in Iran.
+The palace was constructed in the second year of Fath-Ali Shah Qajar but fell out of use after his death.
+It was then used for military purposes during the reign of Naser al-Din Shah Qajar.
+In the 1920s, Reza Shah demolished and replaced it with the Qasr prison, Iran's first modern prison.